Oichi: Personal information

-Cherished by her family and said to have been well loved by their retainers Shibata Katsuie and Maeda Toshiie were said to be amongst her admirers.
+Oichi was said to have been well loved by her family and their retainers, with Shibata Katsuie and Maeda Toshiie having been among her admirers.
 Likewise, it is believed that Nagamasa highly valued her as his precious wife.
 Based on what is known of her, people generally accept that she was faithful and loving to both her husbands.

 She is said to have never liked Toyotomi Hideyoshi, which is possibly one of the reasons why she declined to be sent away while with Katsuie.
 Ironically, it is assumed Hideyoshi cared for her since he tried to save her and her children's lives.